 Parental allowance is not means-tested.
 Parents can work while receiving parental allowance, but this carries with it certain restrictions on their access to institutional childcare: children under the age of two years can attend a nursery or other facility for pre-school children for a maximum of 46 hours in a month.
 Children over the age of two can attend a nursery or similar facility without any limitation.

-Only approximately 2% of children under three attend day care facilities designed for children in this age group.
-However, 27.5% of children between two and three years of age attend day care facilities intended for children over three.
-Overall, the proportion of under threes attending formal daycare is around 10.5%The reason for the low numbers of children attending childcare facilities for the under threes is that in the 1990s, there was a wholesale closedown of care facilities for children under three: the 1043 nurseries operating in 1990 had been reduced to 46 in 2010.
+Approximately only 5% of children under three receive formal childcare.
+The reason for the low numbers of children under three attending childcare facilities is that in the 1990s there was a wholesale closure of care facilities for children under three: the 1,043 nurseries operating in 1990 had been reduced to 46 in 2010.
 The reason for the closures was health and safety concerns.
 There are no plans to rebuild facilities for the under threes.
 As a result, the capacity of childcare facilities for small children is insufficient in the Czech Republic at the present time.

-As for children aged between three and six (6 being the school age), according to Eurostat data, 71% attended formal childcare in 2010/201, but there is large discrepancy between this figure and the national data: according to the Ministry of Education, Youth and Sports in the Czech Republic, 84.7% of children aged three to six receive formal childcare.
-Despite this quite high number, supply still does not meet the demand: more then 40 000 applications for childcare were not accepted in 2010/2011.
+As for children aged between three and six (6 being the school age), according to Eurostat data, 74% attended formal childcare in 2011, but there is large discrepancy between this figure and the national data: according to the Ministry of Education, Youth and Sports in the Czech Republic, 84.7% of children aged three to six receive formal childcare in 2010/2011.
+Despite this quite high number, supply still does not meet the demand: more then 40,000 applications for childcare were not accepted in 2010/2011.

 Recently, the government has been addressing the problem by expanding the range of individual non-parental childcare services for pre-school children so that parents are not dependent solely on formal pre-school facilities.

 In January 2012 an amendment to the Education Act came into effect.
-Among other things, it aims to facilitate the set up of company day care centres by helping businesses overcome the high cost and strict regulations.
-Thanks to this amendment, companies which wish to establish day care centres that comply with compulsory standards on hygiene and staff qualifications will be granted a subsidy amounting to 60% of the day care centre operating costs.
+Among other things, it aims to facilitate the setup of company day care centres by helping businesses overcome the high cost and strict regulations.
+Thanks to this amendment, companies that wish to establish day care centres that comply with compulsory standards of hygiene and staff qualifications will be granted a subsidy amounting to 60% of the day care centre operating costs.

-In August 2012, draft legislation was approved by the government relating to the ‘Child Group’ programme: ‘Child group’ is a not-for-profit organisation offering an alternative type of childcare, based on the Austrian “Kindergruppe” model.
+In August 2012, draft legislation was approved by the government relating to the ‘Child Group’ program: ‘Child group’ is a not-for-profit organization offering an alternative type of childcare, based on the Austrian “Kindergruppe” model.

-This text was last updated in September 2012.
+This country profile was last updated in Fevruary 2014.